Prometheans: 1844-53

 In Greek mythology, Prometheus was a son of the Titans, who created mankind out of clay, and was punished for stealing fire (understood metaphorically to mean: forbidden knowledge of writing, medicine, science, mathematics, agriculture; or any advanced technology) from Zeus.
 Because of Prometheus’ defiance and daring (metaphorically, for example in the works of Romantic poets like Shelley, Byron, and Goethe: the triumph of intellect over tyrannical church, monarchy, patriarchy), mankind is punished: In Hesiod’s version of the story, Zeus requires mankind to labor in order to survive.
 Hesiod also claims that after Prometheus’ theft of fire, Zeus sent Pandora to Prometheus’ brother Epimetheus, bearing a box (the original technological “black box”?) full of “evils, harsh pain and troublesome diseases which give men death.”

 The defiance and daring of this generation, their scorn for religious, political, and sociocultural tyranny, not to mention the “proper” limits of knowledge, knew no limits.
-Two of the greatest Prometheans — inventors Edison and Westinghouse — made stealing the fire from the gods not a metaphor but a reality.
+Two of the greatest New Prometheans — inventors Edison and Westinghouse — made stealing the fire from the gods not a metaphor but a reality.
 Nietzsche declared that God was dead; Lautréamont’s fictional character, Maldoror, has forsaken God and mankind.
-Parnell led the movement for Irish self-government; Annie Besant was a women’s rights activist, and supporter of Irish and Indian self-rule.
+Parnell led the movement for Irish self-government; Louis Riel led two resistance movements against the Canadian government.
+Annie Besant was a women’s rights activist, and supporter of Irish and Indian self-rule; Lady Gregory was an important supporter of Irish cultural nationalism.
+Kate Chopin’s The Awakening (1899) portrayed the inner life of a woman who rejected her role as a businessman’s ornamental wife; it challenged conventional values and shocked many critics.
 Anarchists Albert and Lucy Parsons helped found the Industrial Workers of the World (Wobblies).
-The [Latter-Day] Decadents — in France, Joris-Karl Huysmans, and in England, Oscar Wilde — declared themselves to be “against nature.”
+Young members of the Decadent movement — in France, Joris-Karl Huysmans; in England, Oscar Wilde [honorary New Promethean] — declared themselves to be “against nature” itself.
 The James-Younger gang were guerrilla fighters turned outlaw; the anarchistic playwright Strindberg’s first play was titled The Outlaw.

-Honorary (born 1843): Pierre Lallement (French inventor of the bicycle), Gabriel Tarde (French sociologist — Group mind, Theory of Imitation — and author of one science fiction novel), Frank James (bank robber, with James Gang).
+HONORARY NEW PROMETHEANS (born 1843): Frank James (bank robber, with James Gang), Pierre Lallement (French inventor of the bicycle), Gabriel Tarde (French sociologist — Group mind, Theory of Imitation — and author of one science fiction novel).

-1844: Friedrich Nietzsche, Henri Rousseau (French painter of the exotic, one of the first avant-gardists), Sarah Bernhardt (French theatre actress, international sensation), Abdu’l-Bahá (Baha’i leader), Karl Benz (invented the automobile), Anthony Comstock (New York Society for the Suppression of Vice), Cassius Marcellus Coolidge (painted dogs playing poker), Henry J. Heinz (founder of Heinz Foods), Gerard Manley Hopkins (poet), Cole Younger (the brains of the James-Younger Gang), Malinda Cramer (American Christian mystic, founded the Church of Divine Science), James Guillaume (English anarchist.
-Honorary members of preceding generation: Paul Verlaine (poet, leader of symbolist poetry movement), Anatole France (French novelist), Thomas Eakins (American realist painter), Mary Cassatt (American realist-impressionist painter), Aaron Montgomery Ward (founded Montgomery Ward).
+1844: Louis David Riel (founder of the province of Manitoba, led two resistance movements against the Canadian government), Friedrich Nietzsche (most influential philosopher of the era), Henri Rousseau (French painter of the exotic, one of the first avant-gardists), Sarah Bernhardt (French theatre actress, international sensation), Abdu’l-Bahá (Baha’i leader), Karl Benz (invented the automobile), Anthony Comstock (New York Society for the Suppression of Vice), Cassius Marcellus Coolidge (painted dogs playing poker), Henry J. Heinz (founder of Heinz Foods), Gerard Manley Hopkins (poet), Cole Younger (the brains of the James-Younger Gang), Malinda Cramer (American Christian mystic, founded the Church of Divine Science), James Guillaume (English anarchist) Aaron Montgomery Ward (founded Montgomery Ward).
+HONORARY ORIGINAL DECADENTS: Paul Verlaine (poet, leader of symbolist poetry movement), Anatole France (French novelist), Thomas Eakins (American realist painter), Mary Cassatt (American realist-impressionist painter).

 Charles Stewart Parnell